J. Reid Meloy: Research

 Meloy has authored, co-authored, or edited over 260 articles and 14 books.
 His research has focused on stalking, personality disorders, psychopathy, narcissism, criminality, mental disorders, lone actor terrorism and targeted violence.
 Following the terrorist attacks on 9/11, Meloy broadened his research to aid in the assessment of risk for terrorist attacks and more generally workplace and campus violence mass murderers.
 Meloy has developed two risk assessments: Workplace Assessment of Violence Risk (WAVR-21) with Dr. Stephen White and the Terrorist Radicalization Assessment Protocol (TRAP-18).
 The TRAP-18 continues to be the most validated risk assessment instrument concerning lone actor targeted attacks, and is widely used in North America, Europe, Australia, New Zealand, and South Africa.

 Meloy is a founding associate editor of the Journal of Threat Assessment and Management.
 He was the Secretary, Vice President, and President of the American Academy of Forensic Psychology 1992-1998.

 Meloy was the Yochelson Visiting Scholar at Yale University in March, 2015.

 High profile cases

-Meloy has been retained as a consultant or an expert witness on a number of high profile cases, including the murder of Polly Klaas by Richard Allen Davis; the stalking of the pop singer Madonna and the film star Gwyneth Paltrow; and the Oklahoma City bombing cases in the prosecution of the defendants Timothy McVeigh and Terry Nichols.
+Meloy has been retained as a consultant or an expert witness on a number of high profile cases, including the murder of Polly Klaas by Richard Allen Davis, the stalking of the pop singer Madonna and the film star Gwyneth Paltrow, the Oklahoma City bombing cases in the prosecution of Timothy McVeigh and Terry Nichols, as well as an erotomania case in Michigan, where an Army veteran opened fire inside a Ford manufacturing facility, killing a man and wounding three others.